 One Degree Academy offers a rigorous academic curriculum that promotes the learning of powerful knowledge and character attributes.
 We believe all young people can attain a place at university or become successfully employed in a career with prospects and see all aspects of a child’s development as crucial to achieving this.
 Our curriculum is designed to prepare pupils for university education and future employment.

 We believe that every child has the potential to succeed academically through dedication and hard work.
-This is why our school will emphasise core academic subjects like English and Maths, as these subjects are important for further education and provide a solid foundation for acquiring other skills.
-We will place large emphasis on reading, which we believe is a key driver of academic success.
-We will also set high targets for attainment to ensure that every pupil achieves his or her potential.
+This is why we emphasise core academic subjects like English and Maths, and a core knowledge curriculum, as these subjects provide a solid foundation for acquiring other skills and learning.
+We also place strong emphasis on reading, which we believe is a key driver of academic success.
+We also set high targets for attainment to ensure that every pupil achieves.

 All our activities will share a common aim: to inspire minds, broaden horizons, develop character and enhance cultural awareness.
 From a young age, pupils will participate in university outreach programmes and undertake inspiring work experience.
 We will also encourage our pupils to take pride in and contribute to their communities, by volunteering at local charities and taking part in local campaigns.